 Through COP28, Vietnam shared with the international community the challenges and negative impacts of climate change on Vietnam, and Vietnam's proactive and positive role in responding to climate change.

-The most successful was the COP28 conference, which reached a historic agreement to transition the global economy away from fossil fuels, creating a new premise for the fight against climate change.
+The most successful was the COP28 conference which reached a historic agreement to transition the global economy away from fossil fuels, creating a new premise for the fight against climate change.
 Described as a science-based plan, the climate agreement just reached at COP28 does not use the term "phase out" of fossil fuels, but instead calls for "a just, orderly and equitable transition away from fossil fuels in energy systems, accelerating action in this crucial decade".

-The conference's landmark agreement on phasing out fossil fuels is expected to send a powerful message to investors and policymakers that the world is now united in ending fossil fuel use - something scientists say is the last best chance to avert climate catastrophe.
+The conference's landmark deal on phasing out fossil fuels is expected to send a powerful message to investors and policymakers that the world is now united in ending fossil fuel use - something scientists say is the last best chance to avert climate catastrophe.

 In addition, more than 130 countries adopted the Declaration, emphasizing the priority of developing sustainable and climate-resilient food, agriculture and food systems.
 The Declaration affirmed that countries will accelerate the transformation of food systems, linking this effort to national plans to reduce emissions.

-Disagreements to overcome
+Disagreements to be overcome

-Fossil energy problem
+The fossil energy problem

 Obviously, such a promise would not reduce oil consumption or lower prices in the short term.
 But if it resulted in progressive changes in government policy and a reorientation of investments, it would lead to a major shift in the global energy system.

-About the implementation process
+On the implementation process

 Budget for implementation

 Even the delegations most pleased with the deal acknowledged the problem.
-In particular, there was no additional funding provided to help developing countries cope with the huge costs of phasing out fossil fuels.
+In particular, no additional funding was provided to help developing countries cope with the huge costs of phasing out fossil fuels.
 The deal did not provide for the funding needed to help poor and vulnerable countries adapt to the consequences of climate change.

 Feasibility of the 1.5° target

-“We have come together to face reality and put the world on the right track,” said COP28 President Sultan Al Jaber in his closing remarks.
-“We have put forward a bold action plan to keep the 1.5°C target within reach.
+In his closing remarks, COP28 President Sultan Al Jaber stressed: “We have all come together to face reality and put the world on the right track.
+We have put forward a strong action plan to keep the 1.5°C target within reach.
 It is a comprehensive plan that tackles emissions, closes the adaptation gap, reshapes global finance and addresses loss and damage.”

 Part 2: Commitment to reduce greenhouse gas emissions: Vietnam's actions